-It should also be super accessible to as many representatives and teams as might need to use it, now or in the future.
+It should also be super accessible - UI, permissions, and distribution (to even your remote agents) should enable as many agents and teams as might need to use the solution to do so, now or in the future.

 2. Accuracy

 Evaluate the accuracy of any conversation analytics/productivity tool with extreme scrutiny.
 Ask about the accuracy of transcriptions and of any other features, like note automation.
 Much of the ability to be accurate relies on context.